How I Got the Southwest Airlines Companion Pass

 Apply for A Southwest Rapid Rewards Credit Card

 This is essential.
 Unless you plan on taking an insane amount of flights, I doubt you could manage to get the Companion Pass without having a Rapid Rewards Card.
 Think of it this way – you are inevitably going to spend money, so why not get rewards points for it?

-Right now, there happens to be the totally amazing signup bonus that gets you 50,000 points after you spend $2,000 on your card within the first two months.
+Southwest occasionally has a $50,000 point sign up bonus for spending $2,000 in the first 3 months.
+Right now, the signup bonus is for 50,000 points after you spend $2,000 on your card within the first 3 months.
 Those 50,000 points are crucial, so do not make the mistake of signing up for the credit card without using a special promotional link.
 Southwest recently gave me a referral link that gives friends the 50,000 point sign-up bonus even when it is not available to the general public.
+Full disclosure, I also get referral points.
 At the time of this posting this link will allow you to get the sign up bonus.
-Southwest usually only allows referral offers to run for a certain amount of time before sending me new referral information.
-I will try to keep that link updated, but if it’s not working, leave a comment or send me an email.
-Full disclosure, I get some bonus points if you use my link, so I would appreciate you using it!
+UPDATE: I updated this link as of 1/11/18.
+If you are having issues with it, please contact me and I’ll do my best to get you an updated one!

 When I signed up for my card, I made the mistake of not going through a promotion link.
 In the end, I was able to speak with someone at Customer Service who informed me that I had used a link that gave me a measly $100 bonus instead of the 50,000 points.
 We compromised and she revoked my $100 bonus and granted me 40,000 points, but the mess still cost me 10,000 points.
 Not cool.

 If you can get a personal AND a business card, do it.